mrbmc/mrbmc.github.io/src/portfolio/projects/disney-growth.md

 ### Landing Page{#landing-page}

 The biggest challenge for any growth designer is **communicating value**.
-Growth Design has two big variables we can influence: motivation and friction.

->Growth = Motivation / Friction

-We can **increase motivation** by presenting the value proposition in a way that resonates with people; assuming you understand your users' needs and the product can meet them.
-We can **reduce friction** by removing effort for the user, simplifying language, and automating chores.
-The front page is one of the biggest levers for growth because it is a bigger canvas for communicating value that can increase motivation.
+Understand what your users truly care about so you can present *the right offer at the right time* to fortify their buying decisions.
+The organic landing page is a powerful lever for growth because it is a canvas for communicating value.

+What was important to Disney+ subscribers?
+A variety of content for their whole family.

 + ![Stimulus for research](/images/portfolio/disney-growth/olp-v0.jpg)
 + ![V1 for beta testing](/images/portfolio/disney-growth/olp-v1.jpg)